yacosta738/yacosta738.github.io/src/pages/blog/javascript-free-hosts.md

 author: Yuniel Acosta
 cover: /uploads/6-free-hostings.png
 date: 2022-09-28
-description: If you are learning to create web pages and want to try a free hosting, we present 6 options for you to practice.
-Although you can also use them in production.
+description: If you are learning how to create web pages and want to try free hosting, I offer you 6 options for you to practice.
+Although, you can also use them in production.
 lang: en
 tags: [angular, astro, javascript, react, typescript, vuejs]
 categories: [development, frontend, programming]